 - 1. Make sure everyone is comfortable and has paper and a pen handy. - 2.
 Ask participants to close their eyes and relax in silence for a couple minutes. - 3.
 Guide the participants in a relaxing visualization exercise by suggesting they keep their eyes closed, remain silent, and imagine the following: "What would it be like if the maximum collective effort of our staff and leadership was diligently fulfilling the health department purpose in every part of our work.
 Imagine what that looks like, the behaviors, the way it feels.
 Capture an image." - 4.
 Ask participants to continue in this manner and ask them to visualize any of the following.
-Be sure to pause between questions. - What would be different in the next three to five years? - What behaviors do you see? - How does staff interact with one another and with our clients? - What changes do you see in our clients and the community? - 5.
-Encourage participants to capture an image and slowly open their eyes to record the images on the paper in front of them. - 6.
+Be sure to pause between questions.

+☐ What would be different in the next three to five years? ☐ What behaviors do you see? $\hfill\square$ How does staff interact with one another and with our clients? ☐ What changes do you see in our clients and the community?

+- 5. Encourage participants to capture an image and slowly open their eyes to record the images on the paper in front of them. - 6.
 Depending on the number of participants, have them share the images in a large group discussion or with a partner/small group (ideas can be shared later with the whole group). - 7.
 Use the results as a basis for discussion and grouping ideas to create a vision statement.

 Vision Sketch.
 One suggestion for developing a vision statement is through the creation of a vision sketch.
 Designed by John M. Bryson, this activity is described in more detail in his book, Creating and Implementing Your Strategic Plan, a Workbook for Public and Nonprofit Organizations.
 A vision sketch describes what the organization should look like as it successfully implements its strategies and achieves its full potential.
 A vision statement answers the question: where and what do we want to be?
-That is, what might the THD look like or be in the future given expected opportunities, challenges, and completion of anticipated or conceivable actions?
+That is, what might the TPHD look like or be in the future given expected opportunities, challenges, and completion of anticipated or conceivable actions?

 - 1. Succinctly describe the organization as it is right now.
 Characterize its mission or role, people, services, structure, processes, resources, culture, and external legitimacy and support.

 - 2. Now imagine it is five years later and you are reporting on your organization.
 What do you see in the following areas?

 - Mission or Role

+- Culture

 - People

+- · External Legitimacy and Support

 - Services

 - Structure

 - Processes

 - Resources

+- 3. If your vision sketch for the organization is out of alignment with where you think things are at present, then indicate where the major misalignments or gaps by area:

+- Mission or Role

-- Culture
+- Structure

-- External Legitimacy and Support